nmdoshi/WatsonStudioPremium-Tutorial-COVID19-Analysis/Tutorial3 - Decision Optimization/DecisionOptimization.md

     Allocation of quantities need to be less the requested demand by counties.
 To do so we will type `For each CountyDemand , allocation  is less than or equal to  demand` in suggestions section.
 Click the `+` icon to add to the models

   **Constraint 3**
-    Overall budget for entire state is limited and allocation needs to be below budget.
+    Overall budget for entire state is limited and allocation needs to be below allocated budget(in total units).
 To do so we will type `total CountyDemand allocations  is less than or equal to  max_budget of AllocationParameters ` in suggestions section.
 Click the `+` icon to add to the models

 ![runProj](../images/Tutorial3-Step3-Constraints.gif)